U.S. Department of State Seal

 U.S. Consulate General Hong Kong & Macau maintains a list of local English-speaking doctors and hospitals.
 We do not endorse or recommend any specific medical provider or clinic.

 Medication: Always carry your prescription medication in original packaging, along with your doctor’s prescription.
 Prescription drugs are widely available, although names may vary.
 You need a prescription from a doctor in Macau to purchase medications locally.
 Bring prescription medications to cover your stay in Macau or plan to see a physician in Macau to obtain a new prescription.
 If traveling with prescription medication, check with the government of Macau to ensure the medication is legal Macau.
-Always carry your prescription medication in original packaging with your doctor’s prescription.

 Air Quality: Visit AirNow Department of State for information on air quality at U.S. Embassies and Consulates.
 Air pollution is an increasing concern in Macau.
-Congested vehicle traffic and mainland factories pump out ozone, sulfur, and nitrogen oxides, leading to a visible haze in the atmosphere on most days of the year.
+Congested vehicle traffic and mainland factories emit ozone, sulfur, and nitrogen oxides, leading to a visible haze in the atmosphere on most days of the year.
 Average roadside pollution levels exceed World Health Organization (WHO) guidelines and may cause health risks for those with allergies, asthma, or cardiac problems.

 People at the greatest risk from particle pollution exposure include: